 where $H$ is the many-body Hamiltonian of the nonrotating system, $\Omega$ is the rotation frequency, and $L_z$ is the out-of-plane angular momentum component.
-Here, the Hamiltonian $H$ describes nonrelativistic atoms in a harmonic trap with frequency $\omega$ that interact with a short-range potential of strength $g$.
-The Coriolis force acting on a particle then takes the same form as the Lorentz force on a unit charge in a constant magnetic field of strength $B = 2 m^* \Omega$ ($m^*$ is the atomic mass), and an additional centrifugal force weakens the harmonic trap confinement~\cite{bloch08}.
-In the limit in which the rotation frequency approaches the trap frequency, the effective trap potential vanishes and single-particle levels form fully degenerate Landau levels.
-While such a rapidly rotating gas in the lowest Landau level is seemingly scale invariant due to the complete quenching of the kinetic energy and described by a single Haldane pseudopotential parameter, the noncommutative nature of the guiding center coordinates violates such a scaling symmetry and gives rise to a quantum anomaly~\cite{hofmann23}.
-A different quantum anomaly arises if interactions are sufficiently strong to induce transitions between Landau levels: In this case the contact interaction is renormalized due to virtual excitations, which has been studied extensively in nonrotating systems~\cite{olshanii10,hofmann12,vogt12,gao12,chafin13,peppler18,holten18,drut18,mulkerin18,daza18,hu19,yin20}.
-However, as was shown for these nonrotating systems in a previous work by the present authors~\cite{bekassy22}, virtual excitations only contribute at second order in the interaction strength $g$, such that the scale symmetry is restored at weak interactions (i.e., to linear order ${\cal O}(g)$).
+Here, the Hamiltonian $H$ describes nonrelativistic atoms in a harmonic trap with frequency $\omega$ that interact with a short-range potential of strength~$g$.
+The Coriolis force acting on a particle then takes the same form as the Lorentz force on a unit charge in a constant magnetic field of strength $B = 2 m^* \Omega$ ($m^*$ is the atomic mass), with an additional centrifugal force that weakens the harmonic trap confinement~\cite{bloch08}.
+In the limit of fast rotation with a frequency that approaches the trap frequency, the effective trap potential vanishes and single-particle levels form fully degenerate Landau levels.
+While such a rapidly rotating gas in the lowest Landau level is seemingly scale invariant due to the complete quenching of the kinetic energy, and described by a single Haldane pseudopotential parameter, the noncommutative nature of the guiding center coordinates violates such a scaling symmetry and gives rise to a quantum anomaly~\cite{hofmann23}.
+A different quantum anomaly arises if interactions are sufficiently strong to induce transitions between Landau levels: In this case, the contact interaction is renormalized due to virtual excitations, which has been studied extensively in nonrotating systems~\cite{olshanii10,vogt12,gao12,chafin13,peppler18,holten18,drut18,mulkerin18,daza18,hu19,yin20}.
+Deviations from scale invariance caused by virtual excitations are experimentally observable in a shift of the breathing mode frequency~\cite{olshanii10,hofmann12,peppler18,holten18}, a logarithmic scaling correction to the rf spectrum~\cite{langmack12}, or the emergence of a finite bulk viscosity~\cite{son07,hofmann20,enss19,nishida19}.
+However, as was shown for nonrotating systems in a previous work by the present authors~\cite{bekassy22}, virtual excitations only contribute at second order in the dimensionless interaction strength \mbox{$g/(\ell_{\rm ho}^2\hbar\omega)$} ($\ell_{\rm ho}$ is the harmonic oscillator length), such that the scale symmetry is restored at weak interactions [i.e., to linear order ${\it O}(g)$].
 In this regime, the scale invariance implies a second symmetry, conformal invariance~\cite{Hagen72,zwerger21}.
 Since scale transformations do not affect the angular momentum, we expect that this invariance also holds for rotating systems.